 9. GETTING STARTED

 The book includes many examples of Young’s own ultralearning projects as well as insights from other ultralearners in various fields.
 The book ends with a detailed case study of how the 9 principles were used by László Polgár to nurture his daughters into famous chess prodigies.
 He also shares ideas on how to foster ultralearning at home, school or the workplace, and includes an appendix on his ultralearning projects.
-Do get a copy of the book for the full details, get our Ultralearning book summary bundle for an overview of the various ideas and tips, or visit ScottHYoung.com for more resources.
+You can purchase the book here for the full details, or visit ScottHYoung.com for more resources.

 For more ideas about learning and mastery, do check out our Make it Stick summary (to better understand the science of learning and how the 9 principles above relate to the way our brain works).
 Or, read the Mastery book summary to understand how the most famous people in the world (like Charles Darwin or Leonardo da Vinci) typically spend a lifetime honing their skills and attaining mastery.

 Ultralearning: Master Hard Skills, Outsmart the Competition, and Accelerate Your Career is written by Scott Young–a writer, entrepreneur, and blogger, focusing on learning, productivity, career, habits and living well.
 His work has been featured in TEDx, The New York Times, Lifehacker, Popular Mechanics and Business Insider.
 Young graduated from the University of Manitoba and Montpellier Business School.

 “If you can master the personal tools to learn new skills quickly and effectively, you can compete more successfully in this new environment.”